riezebosch/azdev2gh/README.md

 ![backlog](docs/backlog.png)
 ![issues](docs/issues.png)

-Related Tasks are converted into a task list:
+Related Tasks are converted into a task list and added to the description of the issue:

 ![pbi](docs/pbi.png)
 ![issue](docs/issue.png)